-Preparing a home for a child includes an extensive task list, and it should be dealt with as soon as possible, for children grow at different rates, and it’s better to be safe from the start than to kid-proof after an accident!
-You’d be amazed at how much of our lives include some sort of electrical component, and all electricity can be dangerous for a child, so everything must be considered when preparing for a kid.
+Preparing a home for a child includes an extensive task list, and it should be dealt with as soon as possible, for children grow at different rates, and it’s better to be safe from the start than to childproof after an accident!
+You’d be amazed at how much of our lives include some sort of electrical component, and all electricity can be dangerous for a kid, so everything must be considered when preparing for a kid.
 Of course, things like having smoke and carbon monoxide detectors installed near bedrooms and ensuring candles and matches are out of reach can be a given, but some home dangers may not be so obvious.

 Cover and Hide Outlets and Cords

 Any electrical outlet that is lower than counter height needs to be covered or blocked by something heavy, like furniture, so the child cannot access the outlet.
 All electrical cords should also be secured and covered so that they cannot be yanked on or bitten and possibly cause harm to a child.
 Power strips can also pose a threat to kids as they can easily unplug a cord and stick something inside the holes and possibly electrocute themselves.
 Keep power strips unexposed and behind furniture if possible, if not, investing in power strip covers is the next best thing.

 Another helpful device that can be an extra level of protection for your children’s electrical safety is tamper-resistant outlets.
 These outlets have features that help protect children from sticking foreign objects into them.
 They function on a spring-loaded shutter, that when unused, stays closed.
 The outlet only allows a flow of electricity when equal pressure is put on it simultaneously, like when inserting a plug.
 Although not protective against children imitating adults and plugging electrical plugs into things, these tamper-resistant outlets help with them trying to stick in objects like hairpins or your car keys.